intervene-EU-H2020/prspipe/README.md

     bash ./download_resources.sh
     bash ./install_software.sh

-Currently dependency management is left to the user (will change in the future).
-To run the setup scripts below, the user needs to have R available, and install the following dependencies:
+### Step 4: R packages and other dependencies

+The pipeline relies heavily on [R](https://www.r-project.org/).
+There are two options to handle R-package dependencies: (1) running with a local R installation or and installing packages manually or (2) running the pipeline using singularity containers.

+If running with a local R installation, the following commands will install all dependencies:

     R
-    install.packages(c('data.table','doMC','optparse','foreach','caret','ggplot2','cowplot','glmnet','MLmetrics','e1071','stringr','verification', 'RcppArmadillo', 'Matrix', 'fdrtool', 'psych'), dependencies=TRUE)
+    install.packages(c('data.table','doMC','optparse','foreach','caret','ggplot2','cowplot','glmnet','MLmetrics','e1071','stringr','verification', 'RcppArmadillo', 'Matrix', 'fdrtool', 'psych', 'bigsnpr', 'bigreadr', 'runonce'), dependencies=TRUE)

     install.packages("bin/lassosum/lassosum_0.4.5.tar.gz", repos=NULL, type="source")

+Alternatively, we have provided [Singularity](https://sylabs.io/) and [Docker](https://www.docker.com/) container [definitions](https://github.com/intervene-EU-H2020/prspipe/tree/main/containers).
+Users can either build the images from scratch (using `docker build` or `singularity build`), or use the available docker image on [dockerhub](https://hub.docker.com/repository/docker/rmonti/prspipe).

+> Remo: Docker and Singularity are not fully supported yet (August 4, 2021)

-### Step 4: Execute workflow
+### Step 5: Execute workflow

 Activate the conda environment, and use `./run.sh` to launch snakemake with default parameters: